 Cap San Diego

-3. The ship belongs to the so-called Cap San class, which consisted of six nearly identical freighters.
+3. The ship belongs to the so-called Cap San Class, which consisted of six nearly identical freighters.

 8. The ship has a so-called man-overboard boat, which was previously kept ready for emergencies.

-10. The Cap San Diego is officially registered as a cultural monument of the Free and Hanseatic City of Hamburg.
+10. The Cap San Diego is officially registered as a monument of the Free and Hanseatic City of Hamburg.

-Siehe auch : St. Michaelis Kirche
+Siehe auch : Panoptikum

 Who is the Cap San Diego suitable for?